-Join Simon Allardice for an in-depth discussion in this video Using Objective-C literals, part of iOS 6 SDK New Features.
+Join Simon Allardice for an in-depth discussion in this video Using Objective-C literals, part of iOS 6 App Development New Features.

 Objective-C Literals syntax is great and something that you are likely to use in everyday code.
 But let me be clear, what I am about to show you doesn't give you any new capability you didn't already have, but it does make it faster and easier to write code to create common objects.
 And you have already used this idea with NSString, if you've ever written a line of code likes this where you didn't say alloc and init or any variant of that, but you still end up with a NSString object because the at sign here is telling the compiler to go ahead and create that NSString object with these contents, it's a shortcut format to make it easier for you to create NSStrings.